 Shop for Bathroom Staging Supplies

-Think Asian influence and choose items in tranquil, soft colors.
-Don't be afraid to incorporate contrasting textures by combining smooth surfaces with rough material such as polished pebbles nestled at the base of an aloe vera plant.
+When staging your bathroom, you're trying to create a spa-like atmosphere.
+Choose accessories related to water and nature.
+Opt for tranquil, soft colors when selecting paint hues.
+Don't be afraid to incorporate contrasting textures by combining smooth surfaces with rough material, such as polished pebbles nestled at the base of an aloe vera plant.

 You don't have to spend a fortune to create the illusion of a spa.
-Check out discount stores such as Target, Wal-Mart, Costco or Tuesday Morning for inexpensive supplies.
-Here are types of spa accessories for you to pick and choose among:
+Check out discount stores such as Target, Wal-Mart, Costco, or Tuesday Morning for inexpensive supplies.
+Here are are a few types of spa accessories to inspire you:

 - Bamboo or wooden trays